libjohn/blogdown-libjohn/content/publication/antewriting-history.md

 # 4 = Research Data Management
 # 5 = Mapping & GIS
 # 6 = Data Visualization
-publication_types = ["4"]
+publication_types = ["2","3","4","5","6"]

 # titles
-title = "re-writing History by Miss Snavely"
+title = "antewriting History by Miss Snavely by Miss Snavely"

 # Publication name and optional abbreviated version.
-publication = "Journal of Secondary Reality" publication_short = "Jrnl 2nd-Rlty"
+publication = "Journal of Reality" publication_short = "Jrnl Rlty"
-date = "2016-11-24"
+date = "2016-09-23"

 # Abstract and optional shortened version.
-abstract = "Whenever a person starts with 'I cannot remember' you know you got problems.
-I cannot remember when we we past version two and now we have this profound separation of structure, content, and style." abstract_short = "Truth is strang,  fiction is stranger."
+abstract = "Whenever a person starts with 'I remember when' you know you got problems.
+I remember when we used to tell stories that were about things which actually happened" abstract_short = "Truth is stranger than fiction but not nearly as interesting"

 # Does this page contain LaTeX math? (true/false)
 math = false